tim-roberts1/tva/website/blog/2023-02-16-dev-rc/index.md

 ## Welcome to Pando

 That's right!
-We are proud to introduce the world to the the official Pluralsight Design System suite name - **Pando**.
+We are proud to introduce the world to the official Pluralsight Design System suite name - **Pando**.
 You may recognize this name from the latest Disney animated movie (awesome timing) [Strange World](https://movies.disney.com/strange-world) which ties the name for its main plot (no spoilies).

 For those that don't Disney, let's break down what led us to the name Pando.